Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] V nižších třídách strašil žáky císař Maxmilián, který vlezl na skálu a nemohl slézt dolů, Josef II. jako oráč a Ferdinand Dobrotivý.

-Joseph II. is mentioned when Leutnant Dub gets introduced to the reader.
+is mentioned when Leutnant Dub is introduced to the reader.

 Background

-Joseph II. was Austrian emperor from 1780 to 1790, son of Empress Maria Theresa.
-He was known for a succession of political and educational reforms, and is considered and enlightened ruler for his time.
-Amongst the reforms were: relegious freedom (benefited the Jews), tax on the nobility, abolishment of serfdom, abolishment of capital punishment in civilian courts, compulsory education, dissolution of 700 monasteries, and many sosial reforms.
-He was forced to withdraw many of these before he died.
+was Austrian emperor from 1780 to 1790, son of Empress Maria Theresa.
+He was known for a succession of political and educational reforms, and is considered an enlightened ruler for his time.
+Among the reforms were: religious freedom (which benefited the Jews), tax on the nobility, abolition of serfdom, abolition of capital punishment in civilian courts, compulsory education, dissolution of 700 monasteries, and many social reforms.
+He was forced to withdraw many of the reforms before he died.

 Quote(s) from the novel